What is the impact of the coronavirus on the property market?

 - First home buyers may also be eligible for stamp duty concessions and exemptions.

 Learn more about the available government grants and schemes for home buyers.

 How quickly does the housing market react to a crisis?

-However the property market can move at a different speed to the share market and will often take longer to react to a crisis.
+However the property market often takes longer to react to a crisis.

-This is because the property market is mostly made up of home buyers not investors and so reacts to unemployment rather than being forward looking like the share market.
+This is because the property market is mostly made up of home buyers not investors and so reacts to unemployment rather as opposed to the share market.

 Will house prices drop due to coronavirus?

 It is highly likely that house prices will drop due to COVID-19.